-- (1) For purposes of Section 50(a)(6)(Q)(ix), the phrase "on the date the extension of credit is made" modifies only the immediately preceding phrase "the fair market value of the homestead property", in accordance with the doctrine of last antecedent. - (2) A lender may sign the written acknowledgement before or at closing. - (3) An authorized agent may sign the written acknowledgement on behalf of the lender.
+- (1) For purposes of Section 50(a)(6)(Q)(ix), the phrase "on the date the extension of credit is made" modifies only the immediately preceding phrase "the fair market value of the homestead property", in accordance with the doctrine of last antecedent. - (2) A lender may sign the written acknowledgement before or at closing. - (3) An authorized agent may sign the written acknowledgement on behalf of the lender. - (4) The owner and lender may sign the written acknowledgement electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+The UETA and the E-Sign Act include requirements for electronic signatures and delivery.

-Source: The provisions of this §153.26 adopted to be effective November 26, 2020, 45 TexReg 8310.
+Source: The provisions of this §153.26 adopted to be effective November 26, 2020, 45 TexReg 8310; reviewed and amended to be effective January 6, 2022, 46 TexReg 9241.